BIGJRA/BIGJRA.github.io/reborn.md

 Return to the area with the lake.
 This time, take the rock climbing path in the top right corner.
 Grab the hidden *Purple Shard* here.

 As you're hinted to do, we'll need to transform the Snowy Mountain Field here into a Mountain.
-Many of the burning Fire-type moves like Lava Plume and Fire Pledge will do the trick.
-You can also use a Fire-type Z-move.
+Many of the burning Fire type moves like Lava Plume and Fire Pledge will do the trick.
+You can also use a Fire type Z-move.
 Once the field is changed, you'll be sent to a new map.
 Use the hopping stones to enter the cave.

 **Charous Mountain B2F**